alidlo/rewrap/rewrap/README.md

+# Rewrap

-## Wrap components
+## Usage

 ### Intern component libraries

-To wrap entire React libraries you can use `rewrap.library/intern-comps`.
+To wrap entire React libraries you can use `rewrap.interop/intern-comps`.

 It accepts a custom `:emitter` macro (same usage as `:emitter` in `hiccup/compile`).